-We will launch the book worldwide via Zoom on Thursday January 21 at 12.00pm in collaboration with Nottingham Trent University.
-The editors and some of the authors will be participating.
+We launched the book worldwide via Zoom on Thursday January 21 in collaboration with Nottingham Trent University.
+The editors and some of the authors participated from different countries.

 We can be happy, despite everything we are experiencing.
 This is the first big conclusion we reached after two days talking about happiness in the home and how domestic life contributes to the happiness of society.